inductiva/sph-demos/README.md

 </div>

 With [**Inductiva API**](https://github.com/inductiva/inductiva/tree/main) exploring Smoothed Particle Hydrodynamics (SPH) simulations was never easier.
-Users will be able to launch the simulations they are familiar with through a simple Python interface.
+Users can launch the simulations they are familiar with through a simple Python interface.

 Two open-source SPH simulators are available via **Inductiva API** - [SplishSplash](https://github.com/inductiva/inductiva/wiki/SPlisHSPlasH) and [DualSPHysics](https://github.com/inductiva/inductiva/wiki/DualSPHysics).
 On top of them, users can create their custom scenarios and explore a design space with simplicity.